 Yup.
 The great and dreadful colonoscopy.
 Most colonoscopy instructions will look something like this, “If you are having a colonoscopy please be sure you’re on CLEAR Liquids the ENTIRE day before your procedure not 24 hours prior.
 If you have any solid foods the ENTIRE day before you WILL need to be rescheduled.
 It is imperative to drink a large amount of clear liquids throughout the day to stay well hydrated.
 DO NOT eat or drink any solid foods, liquids with red dyes, pulp, or dairy products.
 Liquids you may have: Water, apple juice, white cranberry juice, white grape juice, PowerAde, Gatorade, tea, bouillon, broth, plain jello- (no red), coffee without creamer and any soda pop.”

-Your list might look a little different and your instructions might differ a little bit too but the general rule of thumb is it may not look like there are a whole lot of options for you if you eat organic or natural.
+Your list might look a little different and your instructions might differ a little bit too but the general rule of thumb is it may not look like there are a whole lot of options for you if you eat organic or natural and have to get a colonoscopy.

 For me, I generally don’t consume fruit juice.
 Everytime I think of having a juice, my mom’s “don’t drink your calories” goes through my head.
 Her philosophy was always to waste your calories on the good stuff like chocolate than to waste them on juice that still leaves you thirsty.
 And jello?
 Most of them contain food dyes.
 Jello isn’t readily seen in the health food aisle.
 The list goes on and on.
 So what CAN you have if you need to be on a clear liquid diet but don’t want to change…or CAN’T change your eating habits for dietary reasons?

 Some of the instructions I’ve read include a “light breakfast” the day before the procedure with clear liquids beginning 24 hours prior to the procedure.
-If you are able to enjoy a light breakfast and need it to be more liquid in content, try this option:
+If you are able to enjoy a light breakfast and need it to be more liquid in content, try a protein drink option.
+I was also looking at some other forums that had doctors allowing their patients to drink non milk based protein drinks on a clear liquid diet.

 Bolthouse Protein Plus Drinks: One of the things that a clear liquid diet doesn’t include is a whole lot of protein–the food that gets you through the day.
 Protein keeps you satisfied and less hungry.
 These drinks from Bolthouse include about 30 grams of protein and 400 calories in a 16oz drink along with three servings of fruits (if you go for the fruity tasting drink) and soy and whey protein.
 They come in great flavors like vanila bean, chocolate and mango.
 I really enjoyed the smooth flavor and the lack of seeds and pulp.